A network for those who grow, buy, make, sell and share local food. Because these things are improbably, yet reverberatingly important.

 Welcome to Brisbane Local Food (BLF)!

-This site was created by site-founder, Scarlett Patrick, to build capacity in the Brisbane community for growing, buying, and living sustainably.
-Six years on, BLF is an important hub to promote, discuss, share and learn about local food growing, production, gardens, services and activities happening in our part of the world.
+This site was created by Scarlett Patrick in 2008 to build capacity in the Brisbane community for growing, buying, and living sustainably.
+BLF is now an important hub to promote, discuss, share and learn about local food growing, production, gardens, services and activities happening in our part of the world.

 This site exists for you - make the most if it!